-The Describe function returns the following properties for Workspace.
+The Describe function returns the following properties for a workspace.

 connectionProperties is a property set.
 The connection properties for an enterprise geodatabase workspace will vary depending on the type of enterprise database being used.
 Possible properties include the following: